-Employers are largely games developers or games publishers.
-Development studios can be owned by a publisher or may be indies, and business can be done internationally, nationally or regionally.
+Employers are mainly games developers or games publishers.
+Development studios can be owned by larger publishers or a smaller independent (indie) companies.
+The game industry operates regionally, nationally and internationally.

 Games production companies and studios vary in size from small companies employing fewer than five people to multinational studios employing hundreds.

-Games are created in a variety of different forms and as well as being used for PCs and games consoles, they can be commissioned by such diverse clients as:
+Games are created in a variety of different forms and as well as being used for PCs, tablets and games consoles, they can be commissioned by such diverse clients as:

 - educational institutions